 Federal law contains other laws regulating drugs and controlled substances.
 Under federal law, illegal possession of a controlled substance can result in a fine of at least $1,000 and up to one year imprisonment for a first offense.
 Penalties increase when an offender has been convicted of prior drug-related offenses.
 Illegal possession of a controlled substance can also result in the forfeiture of property, civil fines, and the loss of federal benefits.
 Trafficking controlled substances can also lead to substantial fines and lengthy prison sentences, including life in prison.
 Conviction for violation of federal drug laws may also result in loss of federal aid for financing education.

-COLLEGE REGULATION OF ALCOHOL: Students are prohibited from being under the influence of alcohol while on College property or attending a College sponsored or College-financed functions or while holding themselves out as representatives of the College.
+Students are prohibited from being under the influence of alcohol while on College property or attending a College-sponsored or College-financed functions or while holding themselves out as representatives of the College.
 “Under the influence of alcohol” is defined as displaying behavior such as staggering, glassy eyes, strong odor of banned substances, incoherence, lack of judgment, unconsciousness (passed out), or other behaviors which indicate the use or influence of alcohol.

 Marijuana is not legal in the State of Missouri.
 The State of Missouri, local law enforcement authorities, and the College do not recognize medical marijuana cards issued by other states.
 Possessing a medical marijuana card from another state does not make it legal to use marijuana in the State of Missouri or at the College.

-“FOR CAUSE” TESTING: Detailed guidelines are available through the Academic and Student Support Advisors relating to testing when a College administrator/faculty/staff suspect drug or alcohol related impairment or unauthorized use on the job or clinical.
+“For Cause” Testing: Detailed guidelines are available through the Academic and Student Support Services Department relating to testing when a College administrator/faculty/staff suspect drug or alcohol related impairment or unauthorized use on the job or clinical.

 · Required attendance and completion of a drug or alcohol education course;